The Jenny Jones Show: Critical response

 The show received a positive reception from television critics upon its premiere.
 Many critics praised Jones's personality and humor, although some felt that the show's topics lacked substance.
 Jefferson Graham of USA Today complimented the show's "pajama-party feel" and Jones's upbeat commentary, while Laurence Vittes of The Hollywood Reporter claimed Jones had a charming personality.
 The Chicago Tribunes Rick Kogan believed that Jones was quick-witted and had a friendly demeanor.
 Howard Rosenberg of the Los Angeles Times referred to the show as the best new daytime talk program of 1991, in which he claimed that "There is no one funnier or fresher in daytime [than Jones]."
 Michael Abramowitz of The Washington Post believed that Jones connected well with the audience, although he claimed the show lacked depth.
 Kogan and Peoples Giovanna Breu similarly noted the show's topics as standard for daytime television.

 The show faced mounting criticism after it reformatted into a tabloid talk show.
 Television executive Mike Rosen attributed this criticism to the show's transition from "a good, interesting, amusing show aimed at women ... [to] can-you-top-this sensationalism."
+The Chicago Sun-Timess Robert Feder described the show as "creatively bankrupt", in which he cited episodes such as "His Bachelor Party Ruined Our Marriage" and "Mom Stole My Boyfriend".
 Staff writers for Crain's Chicago Business were unfavorable toward the show's new topics; however, they maintained that the criticism against the show was excessive.
-The Chicago Sun-Timess Robert Feder described the show as "creatively bankrupt", in which he cited episodes such as "His Bachelor Party Ruined Our Marriage" and "Mom Stole My Boyfriend".
 Criticism against the show increased following Amedure's murder.
 According to Varietys Jim Benson, the situation was "the worst PR for the [talk show] genre" in over half a decade.
 Some critics claimed that the show was an instigating factor in Amedure's death and many criticized its tabloid nature and purported use of "ambush" tactics.

 The show became "a favored target of critics" in the years following Amedure's murder.
 New York listed it as one of the worst television shows of 1995, the New York Daily News labeled it the worst syndicated talk show of 1996, and it was voted the second worst show of 1997 in a critics poll by Electronic Media.
 The Orlando Sentinels Hal Boedeker claimed that Jones was the "queen of trash TV" and that the show was a "garbage-riddled freak fest".
 The New York Timess Walter Goodman believed the show was overly crude.
 Philip Kennicott of The Washington Post criticized the show's fluctuation between serious and tabloid-style topics, with specific focus on its boot camp episodes.
 Jones believed that critics took an elitist view of the show; she claimed that it featured discussions that were actually relatable to many people.
 Since its conclusion, the show has received retrospective praise as part of the tabloid talk show subgenre.